ebd622/java-samples/modularization/README.md

 * uses – declares dependence on a service (consumer)
 * provides … with – registers a service implementation (provider)

+#### Internal Access
+permits (rare in modules; normally for sealed classes, but allowed if module-info declares sealed constructs inside)

 # Usefull references
 * [Cruising Along with Java](https://pragprog.com/titles/vscajava/cruising-along-with-java/)